 From Hong Kong, fluent Mandarin speaker Brian Burke advises companies with operations in greater China.
 A client said they trusted Burke’s judgement, legal knowledge and practical guidance.
 Meanwhile, Masahisa Ikeda represents clients on anti-corruption and antitrust issues in Japan.

-Most of Shearman's investigations lawyers are located in the main legal and financial centres of the world, including New York, San Francisco, London, Brussels, Milan, Hong Kong, Shanghai, Tokyo and Washington, DC.
+Shearman’s investigations lawyers span the globe, and can be found in firm offices in New York, San Francisco, London, Brussels, Milan, Hong Kong, Shanghai, Tokyo, São Paulo and Washington, DC.

-The firm has advised the likes of Wells Fargo, Bilfinger, JPMorgan Chase, UniCredit and Baker Hughes.
+The firm has advised the likes of Danske Bank, Wells Fargo, Morgan Stanley, UniCredit and Bank of America.

-The firm has an extensive history of acting on major corporate matters.
+The firm has an extensive history of acting on major corporate investigations.

 Shearman & Sterling successfully guided German engineering group Bilfinger through a five-year deferred prosecution agreement concerning FCPA violations in Nigeria.
 The monitor imposed on the company as part of the settlement was unhappy with Bilfinger's compliance efforts following the settlement, causing a period of uncertainty for the German business.
 In 2019, the DOJ dismissed the charges after the monitor gave the company a clean bill of health.

 That same year, Shearman & Sterling helped UniCredit, alongside two other firms, on a $1.3 billion settlement with US authorities to resolve allegations that the bank and some of its subsidiaries violated US sanctions, including those imposed on Iran's state-owned shipping company.